Diving is not a budget activity. However, it is a lot of fun, so as a budget traveller, is there a way to get certified safely and cheaply?

-When it comes to other costs, there are plenty of ways to go budget in the Philippines.
+When it comes to other costs, there are plenty of ways to go budget when learning to scuba dive in the Philippines.
 Whether you train at Liquid, or another resort, here are some tips that you could apply to your own chosen school.

 The on site rooms at dive schools are generally going to cost more than staying at a hostel.
 We liked the convenience of staying in a bungalow on-site at Liquid (1450 pesos per night – private bathroom, fan room).

 If you wanted to go cheaper it is certainly possible to find double rooms in Dumaguete for 500pesos per night (Harolds Mansion) – and most other dive areas have similar local accommodation options available – do a google search (Alona beach has a place called “Hope Homes” where you get a room with moped included for 750pesos!
 Very convenient for getting to the dive school each morning)

 For Liquid, you could also stay just up the beach at “drill shack“.
 Rooms start at 600 pesos (discounts available for long term residents), and its only a 5 minute walk from Liquid along the volcanic sands.

 Food is charged at resort prices (Evening meal about 400pesos, lunch around 200pesos), of course, but it is easy enough to catch a bus to Dumaguete (20 pesos one way, takes 15 minutes) or to head 5 mins walk up the beach to “Drill Shack” where the food is cheaper, although on the whole not great.